-The six generation segments of the Corporation are as follows: Canadian Coal, US Coal, Canadian Gas, Australian Gas, Wind and Solar, and Hydro.
-The Corporation directly or indirectly owns and operates hydro, wind and solar, natural gasfired and coal-fired facilities, related mining operations and natural gas pipeline operations in Canada, the United States ("US") and Australia.
+The six generation segments of the Corporation are as follows: Hydro, Wind and Solar, North American Gas, Australian Gas, Alberta Thermal, and Centralia.
+The Corporation directly or indirectly owns and operates hydro, wind and solar, natural gas-fired and coal-fired facilities, related mining operations and natural gas pipeline operations in Canada, the United States ("US") and Australia.
+The Wind and Solar segment includes the financial results, on a proportionate basis, of our investment in SP Skookumchuck Investment LLC.
 Revenues are derived from the availability and production of electricity and steam as well as ancillary services such as system support.
-Electricity sales made by the Corporation's commercial and industrial group are assumed to be sourced from the Corporation's production and have been included in the Canadian Coal segment.
+Electricity sales made by the Corporation's commercial and industrial group are assumed to be sourced from the Corporation's production and have been included in the Alberta Thermal segment.